The nuts and bolts of gauge invariance of heat transport: Gauge invariance

-taken along \emph{any} path joining the configurations at $t=0$ ($\RR^0$) and $t=T$ ($\RR^{T}$).
-When using PBC, the upper limit of Eq. \eqref{eq:line-integral} must be understood as the \emph{unfolded} value of the velocity integral: $\RR^T=\RR^0+\int_0^T \VV^tdt$.
-For Eq.~\eqref{eq:conservative-tensor-field} to hold, differentiation and integration must commute; this, in turn, requires that the integral in Eq.~\eqref{eq:F1=F2} be absolutely convergent, a condition ensured by the short-rangedness of the integrand.
+taken along \emph{any} path joining the configurations at $t=0$ ($\RR^0$) and $t=T$ ($\RR^{T}$) and thus only depending on its extrema.
+When using PBC, the upper limit of Eq. \eqref{eq:line-integral} must be understood as the \emph{unfolded} value of the velocity integral: $\RR^T=\RR^0+\int_0^T \VV^tdt$, as illustrated in Fig. \ref{fig:Fig0}b.
+For Eq.~\eqref{eq:conservative-tensor-field} to hold, differentiation and integration must commute; this, in turn, requires that the integral in Eq.~\eqref{eq:F1=F2} be absolutely convergent, a condition ensured by the short-rangedness of the integrand, Eq. \eqref{eq:short-sightedness}.